seananderson/metafolio/inst/ms/ms.md

 In a scenario where we don't know the distribution of population-level response diversity, portfolio optimization informs us that investing in more populations buffers portfolio risk regardless of environmental trend (Fig. 5).

 *Given short-term environmental fluctuations*, conserving more populations buffers portfolio risk (Fig. 5a, c; Figs. \ref{f:eg-n-arma-two}, \ref{f:eg-n-arma-sixteen}).
-For example, a metapopulation with 16 conserved populations is 2.5 times less variable on average than a metapopulation with only four.
+For example, a metapopulation with 16 conserved populations is on average 1.5 times less variable than a metapopulation with only eight.
 At the same time, the random conservation of response diversity creates a spread of metapopulation risk for the same number of populations conserved, particularly given fewer populations (Fig. 5a).
-For example, the width of the 80% quantile of variance in metapopulation growth rate was 2.9 times narrower for the metapopulations with 16 conserved populations compared to the metapopulations with only four. *Can you make the comparison between 4 to 8 and or 8 to 16 to make it more intuitive and to match and provide data for the sentence in the abstract*
+For example, the width of the 75% quantile of variance in metapopulation growth rate was 1.7 times narrower for the metapopulations with 16 conserved populations compared to the metapopulations with only eight.
 We note that the risk-return axes of portfolio optimization ignore the absolute-abundance dimension.
 As one would expect, conserving fewer populations also results in lower-abundance metapopulations (Fig. 5d).

 *Given long-term environmental change*, conserving more populations buffers portfolio risk (Fig. 5b; Figs. \ref{f:eg-n-linear-two}, \ref{f:eg-n-linear-sixteen}).
-The metapopulation growth rate of the 16 population scenario was on average 3.8 times less variable than the four population scenario and 7.2 times less variable than the two population scenario.
+The metapopulation growth rate of the 16 population scenario was on average two times less variable than the eight population scenario and 7.2 times less variable than the two population scenario.
 In contrast to the short-term environmental noise scenario, with long-term environmental change, the unknown response diversity creates a spread of possible metapopulation growth rates.
 Higher population numbers decreases this spread.
-For example, the width of the 80% quantile of the mean metapopulation growth rate was 3.1 times narrower for the metapopulations with 16 conserved populations compared to the metapopulations with four.
+For example, the width of the 75% quantile of the mean metapopulation growth rate was 1.9 times narrower for the metapopulations with 16 conserved populations compared to the metapopulations with eight.
 Here, the number of conserved populations buffers non-systematic (primarily demographic) stochasticity.

 # Discussion